-1957: Mickey and Sylvia topped the Billboard R&B chart with “Love Is Strange.”
+1957: Mickey and Sylvia topped the Billboard R&B chart with their first and biggest hit, “Love Is Strange.”

 1962: “(You’re My) Dream Come True” by The Temptations was released.
 Written by Motown Records founder Berry Gordy, Jr. and released on the Gordy Records imprint label, it became the first song by the group to chart nationally, making it to #22 on the Billboard R&B chart.